memgraph/docs/mage/query-modules/cpp/refactor.md

 ### `categorize(original_prop_key, rel_type, is_outgoing, new_label, new_prop_name_key, copy_props_list)`

-Generates new category nodes based on a specific property key from the existing nodes in the graph.
-It then creates relationships between the original nodes and the new category nodes to organize the graph based on these categories.
+Generates a new category of nodes based on a specific property key from the existing nodes in the graph.
+Then, it creates relationships between the original and new category nodes to organize a graph based on these categories.

 #### Input: